Home / Women-Owned-Small-Business-Wosb-Registration/

 These programs offer eligibility for exclusive federal contracts, increased business visibility and credibility, enhanced access to government funding, and better networking opportunities.

-Required documents include proof of majority ownership and control by U.S. citizen women, personal financial statements (for EDWOSB), business tax returns, financial statements, and business operations and management documentation.
+- proof of majority ownership and control by U.S. citizen women,

 Depending on the SBA’s workflow, the process typically takes several months, including document preparation, submission, and SBA review.
 Prompt responses to SBA requests can expedite the process.